Editor’s Note: The first part of this blog has been deleted because of privacy/stalker/harassment issues.

 I know bees tend to live in colonies so I had this terrifying vision of a swarm of bees coming down the vent and stinging me all over.
 An exterminator visit was arranged and my mom said that when the exterminator showed up I should lie and say I’d seen more than one bee so I’d be taken more seriously.
 I have a hard time lying about anything but I figured I could manage a little white lie about bees.
 Yet when the time came I found myself unable to do it.
 I admitted that I had only seen one bee.

 This one bee could not be found and a search of the vent revealed no further bees so the exterminator packed up his tools and left.
-Lily barked her head off at him but luckily she didn’t bite that time.
 A few hours after the exterminator left I found the bee in my curtains.
 After it was captured in a cup and determined to be a harmless bumblebee it was released in to the wild.

 A few days after my bee encounter I had an ant encounter.
 This time there really was more than one ant.
 There were lots of them crawling all over the floors and furniture.
 This morning I had a spider encounter.
 Thankfully there was only one spider in my doorway but one spider in my doorway is one spider too many.

-In the grand scheme of things pesky insect/arachnid encounters are not that big a deal and I have faith that Lily will be redeemed but I find myself feeling sad a lot about my life in general.
+In the grand scheme of things pesky insect/arachnid encounters are not that big a deal but I find myself feeling sad a lot about my life in general.
 If you’re familiar with The Sound of Music, you know that the solution to that is to simply remember my favorite things.